patshaughnessy/patshaughnessy.github.io/posts/2019-11-19-using-result-combinator-functions-in-rust.markdown

 Using Rust for the first time, error handling was my biggest stumbling block.
 Was this value a <span class="code">Result<T, E></span> or just a T?
 And the right T?
 The right E?
 I couldn’t just write the code I wanted to write.
-It was confusing and overly elaborate.
+It felt confusing and overly elaborate.

 But after a while, I started to get a feel for the basics of using <span class="code">Result</span>.
 I discovered that the combinator methods Result